cloudfoundry-incubator/quarks-operator/docs/development.md

   }
   ```

-  Add the new group to `addToSchemes` in `pkg/controllers/controller.go`.
+- add the new group to `addToSchemes` in `pkg/controllers/controller.go`.
-  Add the new controller to `addToManagerFuncs` in the same file.
+- add the new controller to `addToManagerFuncs` in the same file.
+- create a custom resource definition in `deploy/helm/cf-operator/templates/`

+### Testing

+- create functions in `env/machine`
+- create functions in `env/catalog`

 ## Versioning